lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 We have now seen what happens behind the scenes in the VehicleDetection class, we will move into the application code and see how it is used.

-1. Open up an Xterm window or use an existing window to get to a command shell prompt.
+1. Open up a terminal (such as xterm) or use an existing terminal to get to a command shell prompt.

 2. Change to the directory containing Tutorial Step 2: